dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

+Flareon, like all the Eeveelutions, is incredibly easy to get.
+All it takes is 25 Candy on an Eevee, no special conditions.
+Though, you might end up with a Vaporeon or Jolteon instead, so it's not quite as simple as it could be.
+But you're bound to find Eevee often enough to be able to take a shot at this fluffy fire Pokemon every now and then.\
 **Overheat** is less than 1% DPS stronger than **Flamethrower**, so either is perfectly fine.
 Just be sure to replace **Fire Blast** if you have it, as it's far worse than the other two.
 (Also the Elite Move **Last Resort**, if evolved during a special event.
 It's only used in Go Battle League.)

 ## Fighting-Type